Lappihuan/mittens/README.md

 - Ctrl+B then D: Detach from tmux (keep mitmproxy running)
 ```

-### Disable mittens
+### Auto-Cleanup

-Simply exit the mitmproxy session, and mittens automatically cleans up:
+Simply press Ctrl+C to exit, and mittens automatically cleans up:

 ```
-- Ctrl+C or 'q' in mitmproxy will exit and trigger cleanup
+- Ctrl+C will interrupt mittens and trigger cleanup
 - All sidecar containers are removed
 - Service routing is restored
 - ConfigMaps are deleted